johan162/hpdf_table/docs/FontAndStyle.md

 So to use the "Helvetic" font family the constant "`HPDF_FF_HELVETICA`" is used and so on.

-Colors are specified in the standard Haru way, i.e as an instance of the structure "`HPDF_RGBColor`".
+Colors are specified in the standard Haru way, i.e. as an instance of the structure "`HPDF_RGBColor`".
 As another convenience the following colors are predefined

 ```c
 #define HPDF_COLOR_DARK_RED      (HPDF_RGBColor) { 0.6f, 0.0f, 0.0f }